-Powered by .id - the population experts for Surf Coast Shire
+Powered by .id (informed decisions) for Surf Coast Shire

-Between 2016 and 2036, Surf Coast Shire forecasts indicate that Torquay will have the greatest increase in household type 'Group households'.
+Between 2016 and 2016, Surf Coast Shire forecasts indicate that Anglesea will have the greatest increase in household type 'Group households'.

 Mapping the distribution of different household types across the Surf Coast Shire provides insight into the roles that different areas play in the housing market and how these are changing.
 It also identifies where there are concentrations of households which have specific service requirements.
 You can learn more about how places move through cycles of change which affect their household structure by visiting household types.

 |Jan Juc - Bellbrae - Bells Beach||82||4.5||--||--||--||--|

 |Lorne - Aireys Inlet||30||2.7||--||--||--||--|

 |Old Torquay - Torquay West||106||4.4||--||--||--||--|

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.

 ABS Data and the copyright in the ABS Data remains the property of the Australian Bureau of Statistics.
 The copyright in the way .id has modified, transformed or reconfigured the ABS Data as published on this website remains the property of .id.
 ABS Data can be accessed from the Australian Bureau of Statistics at www.abs.gov.au.
 ABS data can be used under license - terms published on ABS website. email@example.com if you have any queries or wish to distribute any ABS data.